xvii. Provisions and contingent liabilities

 Ý the Company has the right to direct the use of the asset.

-The Company has lease contracts for offices premises and transmission facilities used in its operations.
+The Company has lease contracts for office premises, transmission facilities and motor vehicles used in its operations.
 Leases of transmission facilities generally have a lease term of 15 years, while offices generally have lease terms ranging from 5 to 10 years.
+The Company has lease contracts for motor vehicles having lease term upto 3 years.

 The Company has also applied the available practical expedients wherein it: